 Windmill Software Connects Rice Lake Balances

 Windmill software lets you continually log data from Rice Lake balances, and other instruments with RS232, RS485 or TCP/IP serial ports, on a PC running Windows.
 All data is time-stamped and can be imported into Excel either during or after data collection.
-Our Windmill with the COMIML software is currently reduced from £145 to £50 when you buy from our on-line catalogue.

 - Run the Windmill ComDebug program and enter your balance's settings.

 - Use ComDebug to log data from the balance.

 - Optionally, run the Windmill DDE Panel, Logger or Chart program to save or display data from your balance.

 Details on entering the Rice Lake configuration settings into ComDebug are below.

 Read this in conjunction with the step-by-step instructions on our Getting Started page.
 Here we give the specific settings for Rice Lake CW90 balances and scales connected via RS232.
 To change the balance settings use its Setup Menu > Serial > Port.

 These must be the same as your balance uses.
 These are the default factory settings for Rice Lake CW90 balances.

 |Comm Port:||Select the port to which your instrument is connected.|

 In ComDebug's Message Screen, enter a command or prompt string to send to the balance to ask for data.
 Click the Send button, and the instrument should send a reply.
 Now click the Parse button and enter instructions to extract the data from the balance's reply.
 These settings work for CW90 balances.
 Use the non-print menu to enter the carriage return (013) and linefeed (010).